 So the key steps for the Advise stage:

 - Start by reviewing and recapping your findings from the Exploratory session -- These should largely be the same findings that you put in the recap email that you sent out after the Exploratory session, typically within one business day.
 At the conclusion of that email, you recapped what the next steps are going to be: the next meeting and who will attend.
 You also asked if there are any questions or concerns that need clarification.
-It's very common to meet with one or more influencers during an Exploratory session and for the decision maker to only be brought in at the Advise stage when you talk about your recommendations.
+It's very common to meet with one or more influencers during an Exploratory session and for the decision maker only to be brought in at the Advise stage when you talk about your recommendations.

-- Advise on how this company can achieve their goal and overcome their challenges -- Also be prepared to talk about the pros and cons of different approaches that were brought up during the Exploratory session.
+- Advise on how this company can achieve its goal and overcome its challenges -- Also, be prepared to talk about the pros and cons of different approaches that were brought up during the Exploratory session.
 Since it's also possible that there may be one or two different approaches brought up for the first time during the Advise session, you need to be able to anticipate the questions based on what you know about this buyer persona; or what traditional salespeople would call anticipating and overcoming objections.
-Also be prepared to intelligently talk about the pros and cons of those different approaches and why your approach is the best choice, offers the best outcome, and makes the most sense for their unique situation based on what you've learned about their challenges, goals, plans, and their timeline.
+Also, be prepared to intelligently talk about the pros and cons of those different approaches and why your approach is the best choice, offers the best outcome, and makes the most sense for their unique situation based on what you've learned about their challenges, goals, plans, and their timeline.

 - Confirm the details -- Is this planned engagement budgeted?
-Is everyone that needs to be involved in the decision making present and involved at this stage?
+Is everyone that needs to be involved in the decision-making present and involved at this stage?
 If you get a “no” or “not sure,” you probably should put the brakes on that meeting and suggest that you put some time on the calendar to loop that person in.
 Does the timeline you talked about in the Exploratory session, which was covered in your recap email, still make sense?